Americans are eating more and more meals prepared outside the home. In fact, a third of Americans eat fast food daily.

 Note: While you can use the Instant Pot mentioned above to make yogurt, if you always want a fresh supply, you may want to consider buying a dedicated unit.
 You don’t want to skip making a healthy soup or stew just because your Instant Pot will be busy making yogurt for the next twelve hours.

-Make delicious plant-based nut yogurts with this two-in-one slow cooker and yogurt maker from VitaClay.
+Make delicious plant-based nut yogurts with this two-quart slow cooker and yogurt maker from VitaClay.
 Yogurt has its own setting for temperature-controlled fermentation that will maintain maximum probiotics.
 You’ll have fresh homemade yogurt in eight to twelve hours.
 The included clay pot is lead- and chemical-free — and is removable for easy cleaning.

 Store-bought plant-based milks often contain additives to preserve freshness and flavor.
 But when you make your own at home, you get to control what goes into your milk — and in turn, your body.